FarmBot-Docs/farmbot-genesis/v1.5/Extras/mods/control-relays.md

 You can use a **relay** in combination with your FarmBot's **Arduino** or **Farmduino** electronics board to turn on or off high-powered peripherals or devices that plug into a standard wall outlet.
 Example devices you could control with a relay include fans, window opening mechanisms, grow lights, heating elements, even :coffee: makers!

-We recommend purchasing a 110V relay such as the [Tails PowerSwitch 2](https://www.adafruit.com/product/268) (pictured below) and then:
+We recommend purchasing a 110V relay such as the [Controllable Four Outlet Power Relay](https://www.adafruit.com/product/2935) (pictured below) and then:
 1. Plugging the relay into a power source such as an extension cord,
 2. Connecting the peripheral to the relay's output, and
 3. Wiring the relay up to spare digital I/O pins on your electronics board.